vishruthb/notes/content/Computer Systems/Operating Systems/🧍🏼‍♂️Threads.md

 	- Allows many user level threads to be mapped to many kernel threads
 	- Used in user-level threads
 	- M:N threading models
+# Controlling Execution
+- `sleep()`: Moves the thread to the waiting/blocked state, usually waiting for a condition or resource
+- `yield()`: Voluntarily gives up the CPU, placing the thread back on the ready queue
+- `finish()`: Signals that a thread is done executing, allowing for cleanup
+- `join()`: Blocks the calling thread until another specified thread finishes